Mahii685/PRIVACY_POLICY/PRIVACY_POLICY.md

 # Privacy Policy for Sash Window Calculator

-**Last Updated: November 19, 2025**
+**Last Updated: November 25, 2025**

 ## Introduction

-Sash Window Calculator ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application, including our subscription service.
+Sash Window Calculator ("we", "our", "us") is an offline mobile application designed for window measurement and cutting list calculations.
+This Privacy Policy explains what data is stored, how subscriptions work, and how your information is protected.

 ## Information We Collect

-### Data You Provide
+### Data Stored Locally (Offline Only)

-- **Project Names**: Any project names you enter in the app are stored locally on your device only.
+The app stores the following information only on your device:

+- Project names
-- **Calculation Data**: All window dimensions, measurements, and calculation inputs are stored locally on your device.
+- Window dimensions, measurements, and calculation inputs
-- **Subscription Information**: When you purchase a subscription, we collect payment information through Google Play Billing.
-We do not store your payment details directly.

-### Automatically Collected Information
-- **Device Information**: We may collect basic device information (device model, Android version) for app functionality and crash reporting.
-- **App Usage**: We may collect anonymous usage statistics to improve app performance.
+- Cutting list data
+- Locally generated PDF and Excel files
-- **Subscription Status**: We collect information about your subscription status to provide access to premium features.
+- Local subscription status (premium access flag)

+**We do not collect any personal information.**

 ### Payment Information

-- **Payment Processing**: All payments are processed through Google Play Billing.
-We do not have access to your credit card or payment details.
+- All subscription transactions are processed securely by Google Play Billing.
+- We do not collect, store, or access any payment details such as credit/debit card numbers.
-- **Transaction Records**: We receive transaction confirmations from Google Play for subscription purchases and renewals.
+- We only receive a confirmation from Google Play indicating whether your subscription is active.
-- **Subscription Data**: We store subscription status and expiration dates locally on your device.

-## How We Use Your Information
+## How We Use Local Data

-- To provide and maintain the app's functionality
+- To perform calculations inside the app
+- To generate cutting lists
+- To create PDF/Excel export files
-- To manage your subscription and provide access to premium features
+- To unlock premium features after subscription verification

+**All app features operate offline, except subscription verification.**

+## Internet Usage

+The app uses the internet only for:

-- To process subscription payments through Google Play Billing
+- Checking your subscription status through Google Play Billing

-- To improve and optimize the app experience
-- To generate PDF and Excel export files (stored locally on your device)
-- To fix bugs and technical issues
-- To send subscription-related notifications (renewal reminders, expiration notices)
+**No other data is uploaded or transmitted.**

 ## Data Storage

-- **Local Storage**: All your data (project names, calculations, cutting lists) is stored locally on your device only.
+- All project data and exports remain on your device.
+- No cloud storage is used.
-- **No Cloud Storage**: We do not upload, sync, or store your data on any external servers.
+- No data is sent to external servers.
-- **Export Files**: PDF and Excel files you create are saved in your device's Documents folder and are only accessible to you.
-- **Subscription Data**: Subscription status is stored locally and verified through Google Play Billing API.
+- Subscription status is stored locally and verified through Google Play Billing.

 ## Data Sharing

-- **We do NOT share your data** with third parties.
+- We do not share any data with third parties.
-- **We do NOT sell your data** to anyone.
+- We do not sell any data.
-- **We do NOT collect personal information** for marketing purposes.
-- **Payment Processing**: Payment information is handled exclusively by Google Play Billing.
-We do not have access to your payment details.
+- We do not use analytics, ads, trackers, or crash-report services.

 ## Third-Party Services

 ### Google Play Billing

-- Our app uses Google Play Billing for subscription management and payment processing.
+Used only for:

+- Processing subscription payments
+- Verifying your active subscription status

-- Google Play handles all payment transactions securely.
+Google Play manages payment information securely according to its own policies.
-- Subscription status is verified through Google Play Billing API.
-- For more information about Google Play's privacy practices, please visit: https://policies.google.com/privacy

-### No Other Third-Party Services
-- This app does not use any third-party analytics, advertising, or tracking services.
-- We do not use any advertising networks.

-## Permissions
+## Permissions Required

-Our app requires the following permissions:

-- **Storage Permission**: To save PDF and Excel export files to your device's storage.
+- **Storage Permission**: To save PDF and Excel files to your device.
-- **File Sharing**: To allow you to share exported files via email, messaging apps, or other sharing methods.
+- **File Sharing Permission**: To allow you to share exported files using other apps.

+**No additional permissions are required.**

 ## Subscription Information

 ### Subscription Details

-- **Subscription Type**: Monthly subscription
+- **Type**: Monthly subscription
-- **Price**: £10 per month (GBP)
+- **Price**: £20 per month (pricing may vary by region)
-- **Billing**: Automatic monthly renewal through Google Play
+- **Billing**: Automatic renewal via Google Play
-- **Cancellation**: You can cancel your subscription at any time through Google Play Store settings
+- **Cancellation**: Can be done anytime in Google Play → Subscriptions
-- **Refund Policy**: Refunds are handled according to Google Play's refund policy
+- **Refunds**: Managed according to Google Play's refund policy

-### Subscription Management
+### After Cancellation

-- Subscriptions are managed through Google Play Store
-- You can view, modify, or cancel your subscription in Google Play Store → Subscriptions
-- Subscription status is verified when you open the app
+- Your local data remains on your device.
+- Premium access ends after the current billing cycle.

 ## Children's Privacy

-Our app is not intended for children under 13 years of age.
-We do not knowingly collect personal information from children.
-Subscriptions require a valid Google Play account, which has age restrictions.
+This app is not intended for children under 13.
+We do not knowingly collect personal data from any user.

+## Data Deletion

+You can delete all app-stored data by:

+- Uninstalling the app, or
+- Clearing the app data from Android settings.

-## Changes to This Privacy Policy
+## Changes to This Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.
-For significant changes, we may also notify you through the app.
+We may update this Privacy Policy occasionally.
+Updates will be reflected by changing the "Last Updated" date.

-## Your Rights

-You have the right to:
-- Access your data (stored locally on your device)
-- Delete your data (by uninstalling the app or clearing app data)
-- Export your data (via PDF/Excel export features)
-- Cancel your subscription at any time through Google Play Store
-- Request a refund according to Google Play's refund policy

-## Subscription Cancellation and Refunds

-- **Cancellation**: Cancel anytime through Google Play Store → Subscriptions
-- **Refunds**: Refund requests are handled by Google Play according to their refund policy
-- **Data After Cancellation**: Your local data remains on your device.
-Subscription access will end at the end of the current billing period.

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have questions or need support:

-- **Email**: [varsanim501@gmail.com]
+- **Email**: varsanim501@gmail.com
-- **Developer**: Mahendra
+- **Developer**: Mahii

 ## Consent

-By using our app and purchasing a subscription, you consent to this Privacy Policy and agree to the subscription terms.
+By using the app and purchasing a subscription, you agree to this Privacy Policy and the subscription terms.

----

-**Note**: This app operates entirely offline.
-All calculation data remains on your device and is never transmitted to external servers.
-Only subscription status is verified through Google Play Billing API.